grafana/grafana/docs/sources/tutorials/create-alerts-with-logs/index.md

 {{< docs/ignore >}}

-1. Navigate to [http://localhost:3000](http://localhost:3000), where Grafana is running.
+1. Navigate to [http://localhost:3000](http://localhost:3000), where Grafana should be running.
 1. In another tab, go to [Webhook.site](https://webhook.site/).
 1. Copy Your unique URL.
    {{< /docs/ignore >}}